neurosymbolicgroup/neurosymbolic-modules/ec/data/ARC/data/training/synthetic_symmetry_tasks/READ_ME.txt

 Additionally, the input/output pairs come in two different types
-1. Whole grid: the input has a bunch of occlusions totaling no more than 15% of the area of the grid the output is the whole grid with the occlusion filled in
+1. Whole grid: the input has a bunch of occlusions totaling no more than 15% of the area of the grid the output is the whole grid with the occlusions filled in
 2. Occlusion: the input has a single occlusion that takes up less than 15% of the area of the grid the output is the occluded area filled in